What are the top attractions and things to do in Veliko Tarnovo, Bulgaria? From Tsarevets Fortress to Gurko Street, this post has them all.

-There are, however, also exhibits focusing on prehistory and millennia-old artifacts, Antiquity, Roman and Byzantine times.
+However, there are exhibits focusing on prehistory and millennia-old artifacts, Antiquity, Roman, and Byzantine times.

-There are numerous icons, wood carvings and other works of art.
 Another part of the exhibition focuses on the economic development of Veliko Tarnovo, most notably on craftsmanship.
-You’ll find various items related the crafts like goldsmithing, leather-making, pottery, and blacksmithing.
+You’ll find various crafts-related items like goldsmithing, leather-making, pottery, and blacksmithing.
+There are numerous icons, wood carvings, and other works of art.
 Additionally, the second floor houses documents and objects retracing the local struggle for independence during Ottoman rule.

 Finally, on the third floor is the restored Constituent Assembly hall, the very place where the first Bulgarian Constitution was written and signed.
 In 1879, that was.

 Situated in an area where the Yantra River twists and turns its way through the north-central Bulgarian landscape, it’s home to a magnificent Old Town spread out across three different hills.